Birth Control Methods from Brigham/Faulkner OBGYN

 Today, there are many options as it relates to birth control.
-To select the one that is best suited to your needs and those of your partner, you should consult with your healthcare provider.
+To select the one that is best suited to your needs and those of your partner, you should consult with one of our obstetrician-gynecologists.

 Birth Control Pills

 Birth control pills, commonly referred to as the pill, are a form of oral contraception that generally contains two hormones, estrogen and progestin and taken daily to prevent a woman’s ovaries from releasing eggs.
 They also help to prevent pregnancy by causing the cervical mucus to thicken.
 This blocks sperm from fertilizing an egg.
 Birth Control pills are safe, effective and convenient.
 For women who are very overweight, the pill may be less effective.
 Additionally, vomiting and/or diarrhea may keep the pill from working properly to prevent pregnancy.
 If a woman is concerned about this, a backup method of birth control should be used.

 Mirena® IUD (Intrauterine Device) is a contraceptive device that delivers small amounts of hormone (levonorgestrel) directly to the uterus.
 It is a form of birth control that remains in the uterus and can last for up to 5 years.
 It is a small shaped plastic device that is both soft and flexible and is put into place by a gynecologist or healthcare provider during an office visit.
 The Mirena® IUD works continuously and eliminates the need for pills and is over 99% effective.
 When a patient wants to become pregnant, a healthcare provider can remove the device and the patient can try to become pregnant immediately.
 It works through several different actions that include thickening the cervical mucus to prevent sperm from entering the uterus, inhibiting the sperm from reaching or fertilizing an egg and making the lining of the uterus thin.